sarojpanda63/Handwritten-Text-Recognition-using-Tensorfliow/README.md

-# Handwritten-Text-Recognition-using-Tensorflow
+# Handwritten-Text-Recognition-using-Tensorflow-in-Jupyter-Notebook
-This Repository copied from
+This Repository shows the workdone of Harald Scheidl in Jupyter Notebook.